As a food blogger, beautiful photos of your recipes are the way to get noticed online.

 When cooking soft-boiled eggs, you definitely want to cook more than you think you will need.
 Once you’ve set up the shot, spoon some of the runny yolks from an extra egg onto the hero egg.
 This is a great way to capture that runny yolk drip you see in soft boiled egg photos.

-3. Breakfast Items and Baked Goods
+3. Style Breakfast Items and Baked Goods

 Of course, the food will not be edible if you use it.

-2. Food Styling With Dressings and Sauces
+2. Work With Dressings and Sauces

 Once dressing is added to a salad, the greens will begin to wilt due to the acidity.
 For this reason, you want to have your lighting and camera set up and ready to go first.
 And add the salad dressing at the last moment.